-To determine the offset produced across the topography of the small fan by the fault, a DGPS survey has been conducted over a limited area (Fig. 7).
-The fan has steep slopes decaying westward from 8° to 6° and the scarp across it suggests an apparent throw that decays southward along strike from ~3.7 m to ~3 m (Fig. 7).
+[39] To determine the offset produced across the topography of the small fan by the fault, a DGPS survey has been conducted over a limited area (Figure 7).
+The fan has steep slopes decaying westward from 8° to 6° and the scarp across it suggests an apparent throw that decays southward along strike from ~ 3.7 m to ~ 3 m (Figure 7).
 The sharp simple morphology of that scarp suggests it may have resulted from a single seismic event, although the possibility of multiple events cannot be excluded.
-Considering that the fault near the surface may have steep 50°-60° eastward dip (Fig. 3c), the net thrust slip corresponding to the total measured throw would be of about 4 m, to be accounted for by a single event or by several events with thrust slip of the order of ~1 m or less.
-Taking an average thrust slip ranging between 1 - 4 m over the 15-kmlong piedmont fault segment with rupture width of 15 km (corresponding to the frontal ramp in Fig. 3c, breaking from 10 km depth to the surface) would yield seismic moments of Mo ~ 0.75 to 3 x 10^{19} Nm, corresponding to events of magnitude Mw 6.6 to Mw 7.0.
-This range of magnitudes is higher than that of the sequence of three consecutive shocks, all together known as the 1958, Las Melosas earthquake, which correspond to the largest events recorded instrumentally in the upper plate near Santiago [see Sepúlveda et al., 2008; Alvarado et al., 2008 and references therein].
-The 1958 sequence occurred within an interval of six minutes with hypocentral depth of 10 km in the centre of the Principal Cordillera ~60 km SE of Santiago, with intensity values reaching IX in the epicentral area.
-The larger first shock has been assigned a revised magnitude Mw 6.3 [Alvarado et al., 2008].
+Considering that the fault near the surface may have steep 50° - 60° eastward dip (Figure 3c), the net thrust slip corresponding to the total measured throw would be of about 4 m, to be accounted for by a single event or by several events with thrust slip of the order of $\sim 1 \text{ m}$ or less.
+Taking an average thrust slip ranging between 1 and 4 m over the 15 km long piedmont fault segment with rupture width of 15 km (corresponding to the frontal ramp in Figure 3c, breaking from 10 km depth to the surface) would yield seismic moments of Mo ~0.75 to 3×10^{19} N m, corresponding to events of magnitude Mw 6.6 to Mw 7.0.
+This range of magnitudes is higher than that of the sequence of three consecutive shocks, all together known as the 1958, Las Melosas earthquake, which correspond to the largest events recorded instrumentally in the upper plate near Santiago [see Sepúlveda et al., 2008; Alvarado et al., 2009, and references therein].
+The 1958 sequence occurred within an interval of 6 min with hypocentral depth of 10 km in the center of the Principal Cordillera ~60 km SE of Santiago, with intensity values reaching IX in the epicentral area.
+The larger first shock has been assigned a revised magnitude Mw 6.3 [Alvarado et al., 2009].

-However, the estimate above is not conservative because the seismicity recorded under the Principal Cordillera shows well-constrained hypocentres down to 15 km and more (Fig. 8c).
-This suggests that the basal detachment of the San Ramón - Farellones Plateau structure could contribute to the seismic release, thus increasing significantly the width of a potential fault rupture of the San Ramón Fault.
+[40] However, the estimate above is not conservative because the seismicity recorded under the Principal Cordillera shows well-constrained hypocenters down to 15 km and more (Figure 8c).
+This suggests that the basal detachment of the San Ramón-Farellones Plateau structure could contribute to the seismic release, thus increasing significantly the width of a potential fault rupture of the San Ramón Fault.
 Given the shallow dip of the detachment, a rupture confined to depths of less than 15 km could reach widths in the range of 30-40 km.
-Taking as before the same range of average slip of 1 - 4 m but considering a rupture extending over a width of 30 km and over the entire length of ~ 30 km of the San Ramón mountain front facing the Santiago valley would yield seismic moments of Mo ~ 0.3 to 1.2×10^{20} Nm, corresponding to events of magnitude Mw 6.9 to Mw 7.4.
+Taking as before the same range of average slip of 1-4 m but considering a rupture extending over a width of 30 km and over the entire length of ~30 km of the San Ramón mountain front facing the Santiago valley would yield seismic moments of $Mo \sim 0.3$ to 1.2×10^{20} N m, corresponding to events of magnitude Mw 6.9 to Mw 7.4.

-Earthquakes with large magnitudes would not be frequent because the loading rate of the San Ramón Fault appears low.
-If the present-day slip rate is assumed to be as slow as the average estimate for the basal detachment over the long term (0.4 mm/yr) then the time to recharge events with slip of 1-4 m is 2500 - 10000 years.
-The probability of having recorded historically such an event is low, given the short period of settlement in the Santiago valley (the city was founded by the Spanish in 1541).
-However, the earthquake that destroyed most of the city in May 13, 1647 was probably not a subduction interface event [Barrientos, 2007].
-The historical accounts suggest that the destructive source could have been either a slab-pull event in the subducting plate at intermediate depth (~100 km depth, similar to the 2005 Tarapacá earthquake [Peyrat et al., 2006]) or a shallow intraplate event close to Santiago in the nearby Andes [Lomnitz, 2004].
-Only a paleoseismological study of the San Ramón Fault could prove or disprove the second hypothesis.
+[41] Earthquakes with large magnitudes would not be frequent because the loading rate of the San Ramón Fault appears low.
+If the present-day slip rate is assumed to be as slow as the average estimate for the basal detachment over the long-term (0.4 mm/yr) then the time to recharge events with slip of 1-4 m is 2500-10,000 years.
+The probability of having recorded historically such an event is low, given the